Transfer a Crown Road to Council

 How Long Does a Road Transfer Application Take?

-A Road Transfer Application takes approximately 6 months and can take longer if there are encroachments or obstructions on the Crown road reserve that require rectification.
+A Road Transfer Application can take up to 6 months and can take longer if there are encroachments or obstructions on the Crown road reserve that require rectification.

 Application